Written by Erica DeMichele

 The DMS industrial arts teacher, Kevin Dybalski worked with his students to build the stools for the computer tables.
 The students lovingly crafted the design of these stools, including dovetail joints by hand.
 Their craftsmanship demonstrated what time, caring and commitment by energetic youth can contribute.

 Finally, the teaching staff and community of Delran took center stage during our Buckets of Love drive to collect educational and extracurricular resources.
 Individual contributors ended up bringing 4,700 individual items weighing 3,635 pounds!
 Each day as I looked in our collection buckets, my joy grew, as I imagined the images of the Hope Lives Aloi students opening and using these materials.
-The ripple of generosity was overwhelming throughout the donation process.
+The ripple of generosity was overwhelming throughout the donation process by getting help from one of the biggest environmental companies that is now promoting the use of cathodic protection services for the maintenance of the resources of oil and gas.
 The most exciting donation came when Bart Wear connected us to the Kids Around the World organization who generously donated 2 playgrounds as well!
 One of my favorite days working in Delran was the day that we packed the container.
 With the help of our Industrial Arts students and Support Services staff, including Director Mike DiGiovanni, Doug Cutts, Don Lingo, Vince Yezzi, Walter Harris and Don Cook, we stacked, lifted, toiled and navigated the 14,000 lbs of playground equipment and donated goods.
 We had a blast putting each piece in its place and sealing the doors of this generous gift.

 On April 23, 2015, a crane came to lift the container onto the back of a semi-truck.
 Needless to say, DHS celebrated!
 It just so happened to be Take Your Child to Work Day.
 Young children, teachers, administrators and support staff came out to see the culmination of 18 months of this experience.
 We stood in awe of the heavy equipment and process.
 I watch with pride, reflecting on the last 9 months of this endeavour.
 The See the Difference One Container Can Make project has changed me forever.
 I’m just one person in a world of 7.3 billion human beings, but I know that the ripple of connectedness to only a tiny segment of those humans is meaningful.
 Each of us that contributed matters.
 One hundred years from now, our individual ripples will have grown into a wave of positive change for the children at Hope Lives Aloi School.
 May those children prosper from the love of so many ripples emanating from the community of Delran.